spatiotemporal-data/spatiotemporal-data.github.io/posts/time_varying_model.md

 **Open SST Dataset**

 With the advent of satellite retrievals of SST beginning in the early of 1980s, it is possible to access the high-resolution SST data in both spatial and temporal dimensions.
 [NOAA Optimum Interpolation (OI) SST V2](https://psl.noaa.gov/data/gridded/data.noaa.oisst.v2.html) is a well-document SST dataset, attracting a lot of attention.
-Opening that download page, we can check out both description of the data and download information.
+Opening that download page, we can check out the data description:

+- `err.wkmean.1990-present.nc`
+- `lsmask.nc`

 <br>